lzcdr/makeshift/readme.md

 # Makeshift

-`makeshift` is a simple and flexible Go library that serves as an alternative to Makefiles, allowing you to define tasks and execute command-line instructions in a straightforward manner.
-It is designed to be cross-platform, leveraging the simplicity and portability of Go.
-With reflection-based target execution and colorful output logging, `makeshift` makes command execution easy and accessible without the need for additional tools like Make, CMake, or similar build systems.

-## Key Features
+Makeshift is a simple library for Go that makes task automation super easy.
+Think of it as a lightweight alternative to Makefiles, but without all the extra complexity.
+It’s perfect for when you just want to define some tasks, run them from the command line, and keep things straightforward.

+## What It Does

+Makeshift lets you:

+* Define tasks in Go: Write your commands directly in your Go code.
+* Run tasks easily: Execute them from the command line with no fuss.
+* Keep it simple: No heavy build tools or complicated setups—just lightweight and easy.

+## Why It’s Cool

-- **Cross-Platform**: As portable as Go itself, running seamlessly on any platform that supports Go.
+* Works everywhere: Runs on any platform that supports Go.
-- **Written in Go**: The entire library is implemented in Go, ensuring performance and reliability.
-- **Super Simple**: Designed for developers looking for a straightforward replacement for Makefiles without the complexity of additional build systems.
+* Written in Go: It’s fast, reliable, and feels right at home in your Go projects.
+* Super simple: No steep learning curve—just define tasks and go!

+Makeshift is for developers who want a no-nonsense way to automate tasks without dealing with the overhead of tools like Make or CMake.

 ## Installation